alicelambda/blag/content/posts/htb/htb mango.md

                         exit(0)
                     break
 ```
-This script works because we can make unauthenticated requests to mango db.
-By using a regular expression matches on the first characters of the password.
-When we start with an empty password we check if the password starts with a or with b and so on.
-The http status code 302 tells us that there was a match which lets us enumerate the user passwords.
-Using the admin creds I was an unable to  ssh onto the box.
-But I was able to get onto to the box using the mangos creds.
-I realized that the `user.txt` was only readable by the admin account.
+This script works because we can make unauthenticated requests to mongo db.
+By using a regular expression to match on the first characters of the password, we can enumerate the password.
+The http status code 302 tells us that our prefix matches the password.
+Using the found admin credentials I was an unable to  ssh onto the box.
+I was able to get onto to the box using the mangos credentials.
+However, I realized that the `user.txt` was only readable by the admin account.
 I tried logging in locally using the admin creds and I got access to the user.txt.
 ```
 su admin
 ```